wmo-im/wis2box-training/documentation/docs/practical-sessions/downloading-data-from-wis2.en.md

      If you like to develop your own service for subscribing to WIS2 notifications and downloading data, you can use the [wis2downloader source code](https://github.com/wmo-im/wis2downloader) as a reference.

+!!!
+Other tools for accessing WIS2 data

+    The following tools can also be used to discover and access data from WIS2:

+    - [pywiscat](https://github.com/wmo-im/pywiscat) provides search capability atop the WIS2 Global Discovery Catalogue in support of reporting and analysis of the WIS2 Catalogue and its associated discovery metadata
+    - [pywis-pubsub](https://github.com/wmo-im/pywis-pubsub) provides subscription and download capability of WMO data from WIS2 infrastructure services

 ## Preparation

 Before starting please login to your student VM and ensure your wis2box instance is up and running.